 Use LinkedIn to get in touch with your network

 Older folks have one advantage over young people just getting out of college, and that’s their network.
-Nothing beats having a connection already working at a company you’re interested in who can forward your resume to HR or the hiring manager of a role.
+Nothing beats having a connection already working at a company you’re interested in who can forward your resume to HR or the hiring manager for a role.
 LinkedIn is beneficial because it shows your connections at a company or someone in your network who can introduce you to someone working there.

 Clean up your digital presence